A technology that was developed for use in outer space may now help zap dirt and allergens in your home.

 That’s good news for homeowners because this technology is being used to keep today’s durable stain-resistant rugs cleaner and help them last even longer.

 Periodic Deep Cleaning

 Vacuums and wet-cleaning equipment that you buy or rent can remove loose soil, spots and spills.
 But even with this type of regular cleaning, soil builds up.

 Proper carpet care requires periodic deep cleaning, preferably every 12 to 18 months, to remove trapped soil and residues, say experts.
-Professionals using portable extractors and equipment mounted in service vans do this type of cleaning.
+Professional general contractors using portable extractors and equipment mounted in service vans do this type of cleaning.
 Your carpet warranty may require such periodic cleaning.